LOADING

 Then there are those, who are having deep family problems while juggling stressful work.

-Complaining and demanding a special treatment just because you ‘want want want it’ is immature, selfish and annoying.
+Complaining and demanding special treatment just because you ‘want want want it’ is immature, selfish and annoying.

 PRO TIP: Next time you have to make a tough decision at work, stay calm and look at your options.
 Don’t panic or overreact.